-The older a society is, the greater the per capita expenditure on social insurance systems will be, and hence the greater the share of unit labour costs taken up by the non-wage costs which are so important when setting prices for goods and services, and the less favourable the economy's demographically determined competitive position will be in world markets.
-However, highly developed countries with their high per capita incomes accompanied by high demographically determined non-wage labour costs will not automatically be crowded out of the world markets by countries where both incomes and non-wage labour costs are lower, because the high incomes are based on higher productivity that can make up, or perhaps more than make up, for their less favourable labour-cost situation.
-So high or rising real incomes do not mean that high-wage countries will be driven out of their markets by less developed countries: in fact, every country has quite a large amount of scope to improve its position in the rankings with regard to productivity and per capita income.
+Non-wage costs are a fundamental determinant of prices.
+The older the society, the greater the per capita expenditure on social insurance systems; hence, the greater the non-wage costs and, thus, the lower the country's global competitivity.
+However, developed countries with high per capita incomes and high demographically determined non-wage labour costs will not automatically be swept out of the world markets by countries where both incomes and non-wage labour costs are lower.
+High incomes are based on higher productivity which can make up for, or perhaps even surpass, their less favourable labour-cost situation.
+Thus, high-wage countries will not necessarily be driven out of their markets by less developed countries.
+In fact, every country has scope to improve its position with regard to productivity and per capita income.

-This competition among economies to obtain a favourable position in the rankings has the effect of encouraging employees to invest in their skills and qualifications, so the average real wage level rises continually.
-On the other side of the coin, the opportunity cost to a parent of turning down work for the sake of bringing up a child also increases just as fast as that real wage level.
-In highly developed countries, the resulting low birth rate has created an inverse age profile in the population: instead of the classic pyramid shape in which the youngest age groups make up the largest cohorts, these are now the middle-aged, and in Germany's case the 70-74s are destined to become the largest 5 year group in future.
+This competition among economies to obtain a favourable position encourages employees to invest in their skills and qualifications, so the average real wage level rises continually.
+On the other hand, the opportunity cost to a parent of turning down work for the sake of bringing up a child also increases just as fast as this real wage level.
+In developed countries, the resulting low birth rate has created an "inverse" age structure: instead of the classic pyramid shape in which the youngest age groups make up the largest cohorts, these are now the middle-aged; and in Germany's case, those aged 70-74 are destined to become the largest five-year group in the future.

-In Germany, the modern welfare state was introduced as long ago as the late 19th Century with the Bismarckian social reforms, which were continually improved upon during the 20th Century.
-The system now has a number of different branches to it, including retirement pension, health, accident, and unemployment insurance, as well as provision for surviving dependants and, most recently, long-term care insurance.
-When it was first introduced in the 1880s, the social insurance system was tailored to an age profile taking the classic "population pyramid" form with a broad base of young people.
+In Germany, the modern welfare State was introduced as far back as the late nineteenth century with the Bismarckian social reforms, which were continually improved upon during the twentieth century.
+The system now has a number of different features, including retirement pension, health, accident, and unemployment insurance, as well as provision for surviving dependants and, most recently, long-term care insurance.
+When it was first introduced in the 1880s, the social insurance system was tailored to an age structure based on the classic "population pyramid" form with a broad base of young people.
 The system operates on what is known as the "pay-as-you-go" principle, under which those currently in work pay their contributions into the various statutory insurance branches to fund the benefits paid out to the pensioners, unemployed etc. at that same time.
-Benefit payments and contributions fall within the same time period, in contrast to fully funded pensions in which capital is built up over many years to finance future benefits to the same generation.
+Benefit payments and contributions take place simultaneously, in contrast to fully funded pensions in which capital is built up over many years to finance future benefits for the same generation.

-For almost a century, this statutory benefits insurance system worked so well in Germany that hardly anyone needed to have children of their own to ensure they would be looked after in their old age or if they were in poor health.
-The very fact that innovations in social policy performed their functions so effectively for many decades was itself one of the reasons why the system ultimately stopped working as the age profile crucially shifted due to the low birth rate.
-Of course, the modern social insurance system is not the only reason why the birth rate has declined, but it is certainly one of the factors that made sure the demo-economic paradox remained intact, with all its consequences for a declining birth rate.
+For almost a century, this statutory benefits insurance system worked so well in Germany that hardly anyone needed to have children to ensure that they would be looked after in their old age or if they were in poor health.
+The very fact that the innovations carried out in social policy were so effective for many decades was itself one of the reasons why the system ultimately stopped working as the age structure changed owing to the low birth rate.
+Of course, the modern social insurance system is not the only reason why the birth rate has declined, but it is certainly one of the factors that influenced the demo-economic paradox, with all its consequences for a declining birth rate.

-C. POPULATION PROJECTIONS FOR GERMANY IN THE 21st CENTURY
+POPULATION PROJECTIONS FOR GERMANY IN THE TWENTY-FIRST CENTURY